as500/as500.github.io/README.md

 ******Which things?******

-Take a look at the [project page](https://github.com/orgs/as500/projects) for starters.
+Take a look at the [project page](https://github.com/as500/as500.github.io/issues) for starters.
 It's a bit rough, but please take that as an opportunity to contribute.
+If you see an issue that captures your interest, please consider commenting or staring it even if you can help contribute more.

 We can do this, if we're willing to share our ideas, and some of our time.